x0k/ps2-spy/README.md

 ### Stats tracking

-You can run the stat tracker for tracked players and get detailed stats for the recorded period.
+- You can run the stat tracker for the tracked players and get a leaderboard for the recorded period.

-You can also set up a weekly schedule to automatically run the stats tracker.
+- You can also set up a weekly schedule to automatically run the stats tracker.

 ### Other